-Comments on camera temperature
+12.3.1 Comments on camera temperature

-There is no need to worry because the camera has been tested at higher temperatures than specified.
+There is no need to worry because camera has been tested at higher temperature than specified (45 C°).
+For higher temperature requirements contact SVS-VISTEK or your local dealer.

-12.7 Comments on Color Version
+12.4 Comments on COLOR Version

-If you have purchased a color version (e.g. ecoZZZCTLGEC) of this camera, please note the following:
+If you have purchased a COLOR version (e.g. evoZZZCFLGEC) of this camera, please note the following:

 In all electrical terms the camera is identical to the black and white versions.

 The camera uses a CCD which has a color mosaic filter.
-This filter is called "Bayer"-filter named after the person who invented it.
-It has a pattern on the lines which alternates as follows, e.g.:
+This filter is called "Bayer" filter named after the person who invented it.
+It has a pattern on the lines which alternates as follows:

-First line: RGRGRG.... and so on (R = Red, B = Blue, G = Green)Second line: GBGBGB.... and so on
+E.g.: First line: RGRGRG ... and so on.
+(R = RED, B = BLUE, G = GREEN) Second line: GBGBGB ... and so on.

-Please note that about half of the pixel are green, a quarter red and a quarter blue.
+Please note that about half of the pixels are green, a quarter red and a quarter blue.
 This is due to the maximum sensitivity of the human eye at about 550 nm (green).